 But all of a sudden, yet another teen brought out this little black kitten and put him in one of the empty cages.
 I figured he was worth a look before I left, so I went up and started playing with him a little.
 He was so friendly, not to mention adorable.
 And unlike any of the other cats, he seemed taken with me.
 For some reason, we clicked right away.

 — Ethan Ralph (@TheRalphRetort) March 21, 2016

 Tut ended up being one of the best things that ever happened to me.
 He was loving, loyal, and extremely intelligent.
 He was not like your average cat.
 He didn’t scare easy, and he warmed up to anyone.
-Even as a kitten, he would roll around and play with Ivy, my mixed-breed dog who was ten-times bigger than him.
+Even as a kitten, he would roll around and play with Tug, my mixed-breed dog who was ten-times bigger than him.
 The little guy was fearless.
-And he never stopped swiping at tails as Tug, my dog, can attest to.
+And he never stopped swiping at tails, as Tug can certainly attest to.

 — Ethan Ralph (@TheRalphRetort) April 15, 2017

 He passed away while curled up in the bathtub, where he liked to sleep when it was dry.
 I’d left him with my mother, who was in rehab at the time after heart surgery.
 The woman we hired to come by and feed the animals everyday found him.
 She said he looked peaceful and appeared to have slipped away in his sleep.
 The vet later told my Mom that his lungs and/or heart had probably just given out.
 He said that the respiratory infection he had when he was a kitten probably had something to do with this outcome.
 He also mentioned that Tut was a purebred Manx, something I had long suspected, but never knew for sure.
 As many of you know, mysterious ailments like this often claim the lives of purebreds.
 Of course, if that shelter in Greenville had known what they really had, he would have been priced in the Mr. Siamese range, and not the $25 my broke ass was able to get him for.